6 Of The Best Feel Good Books

 Self Care for the Real World

 Written by sisters Nadia Narain and Katia Narain Phillips, this book is loved by the likes of Director Sam Taylor-Johnson and Jools Oliver, and is all about taking care of yourself with the small steps.
-“Rituals which help you to pause”, says Katia (read our interview here), “not woo woo or religious', and we agree!
+“Rituals which help you to pause”, says Katia (read our interview with Katie Narain Phillips and Nadia Narain on all things wellbeing here) “not woo woo or religious', and we agree!
 This book gives us easy things we can all do to put some spark into our everyday lives.
 A thoughtful book meant for us real peeps!
 Hurrah.

 Published this month, this book is all about getting you to move for sleep, in particular getting your yoga on.
 In seven chapters author Lisa Sanfilippo uses her own experiences with sleeplessness, helps us find out what keeps us awake at night and gives us a DIY Super Sleep Programme.
 A warm and honest book.